 Meditation allows us to see our experiences, thoughts, and emotions with more clarity, greater space, and deeper understanding.
 By training the mind, cultivating a sense of ease, and developing perspective we can be happier, healthier, and more productive.
 On a micro level, we will improve lives, strengthen relationships, and bring out the better parts of ourselves.
 On a macro level, we can change the world by fostering culture, boosting economies, and bringing societies together for a better connected, more compassionate, and higher functioning human experience.

-We want the best, the brightest, but most importantly, the passionate, the driven, and the obsessed.
+We want the best and the brightest, but most importantly, the passionate, the driven, and the obsessed.
 If this sounds like you, come join our family and let’s change the world.
 If this sounds like you, but you’re not interested, that’s okay too.
 I just encourage you, above everything else, to hold your job, your loved ones, your life to the highest level of emotional attachment.
 Emotionally charged intellectual pursuit is what separates us from the food we eat, the buildings we live in, and the machines that power our lives.

 Find something that moves you and fall in love with it.
 Complacency kills, mediocrity is a disease, and we all have an expiration date.
 Dare greatly, fail greatly and above all, care greatly.